 Roger Ream [00:26:25] Well, the idea of free trade seems to be losing support among people on the left and the right in our country.
 Talk about the benefits of trade, especially when it comes to trade with maybe less friendly countries, because we talk about it a lot now with, of course, China concerns about all the imports we’re bringing in from China.
 Concerns about semiconductor production that’s in Asia and Taiwan.
 And then also, of course, trade has become an issue involved with Ukraine and Russia.
 Can liberal trade policies benefit us if they’re with regimes that seem to be somewhat hostile to us?

 Chris Coyne [00:27:08] Yeah.
 So, this is a big debate, and you can see both sides.
 So, you know, the arguments against trade because of the factors that you mentioned, some other related factors, you know, it’s not crazy on the face.
 So, you can see why people hold that position.
 My own position, which I realize is not the only one, is that even under those circumstances, pursuing opportunities to engage with exchange are beneficial to at least explore.
 And I put a very high bar on implementing barriers to trade.
 And the reason why is because even if there is hostility or potential hostility, trade is one way to overcome that.
 That is blocking people off from trade.
-So, if you say, well, this country is either hostile towards us or might be hostile to us, therefore I’m at a completely isolate myself from them, which, by the way, is true isolationism.
+So, if you say, well, this country is either hostile towards us or might be hostile to us, therefore I’d completely isolate myself from them, which, by the way, is true isolationism.
 People oftentimes call me an isolationist, but they want to separate the world into buckets that are isolated, that is a recipe for necessarily creating tension between people.
 There’s a reason it’s called a trade war.
 Ordinary people who trade with each other don’t get into trade wars.
 So, you and I don’t walk into a supermarket and think about having a trade war with the grocer.
 That’s the realm of politics.
 And the reason it’s a trade war is because you’re using the tools of political force to block people from voluntarily trading with each other.
 So that creates tensions automatically, but also it creates habits of viewing other human beings, which we typically treat as collectives in the international space.
 There’s Chinese, there’s Americans, there’s Russians forgetting that these are all human beings.
 Now, it’s true there’s governments that represent them or in some cases rule over them, but there’s also human beings that live there and that by adopting these policies, it’s not like you can just target Putin.
 You are having widespread effects on ordinary people who are innocent of any kind of wrongdoing on their own.
-And so, to my way of thinking, trade just doesn’t separate or trade barriers, rather doesn’t just separate people in the immediate term by saying we can’t trade, but also creates a vision of the world that is negative some and that’s highly problematic.
+And so, to my way of thinking, trade barriers don’t just separate people in the immediate term by saying we can’t trade, but also creates a vision of the world that is negative sum, and that’s highly problematic.
 And this happens all the time, not just in trade, but in international relations in general.
 It’s that nations are against each other.
 So, if China somehow does better, it hurts America.
 And you hear this all the time, even in economics, what’s one of the things you hear?
 China’s growing and they’re going to threaten America because they’re economic power that views the world, the economic world, in this case as a zero, if not negative sum game, they are going to gain.
 That means we’re going to lose Americans.
 And so therefore, the American government needs to stop them from growing.
 I don’t view the world that way.
-I view it as positive some.
+I view it as positive sum.
 And so, I’m all for looking for as many opportunities to engage with others, even if on many margins we disagree with them or we think they are repugnant.
 And by the way, the position I’m holding or laying out doesn’t mean that you have to accept everything that other governments do.
 Just the opposite.
-But to my way of thinking, if our benchmark is governments act badly, that’s our benchmark for not interacting with them, are kind of set of people we can interact with is going to be quite small.
+But to my way of thinking, if our benchmark is governments act badly, that’s our benchmark for not interacting with them, the set of people we can interact with is going to be quite small.

 Roger Ream [00:30:34] Yeah.
 Well, I’ve decided not to declare a trade war against my grocery store, even though my balance of trade is very one sided.
 I buy a lot from them, and they buy nothing from me.
 But it seems to be a win situation for both of us.
-When you think about, you know, major issues of your books and research, you know, you’ve written about war and terrorism.
+When you think about major issues of your books and research, you know, you’ve written about war and terrorism.
 We’ve talked about that.
 You’ve written some about the militarization of police in our country.
 It’s a result of that of cronyism within the military industrial complex.
 I mean, are you optimistic about the future?
-I mean, there’s easy to be very pessimistic, I think, in with the kind of topics you’ve been writing about because we haven’t seen much progress in that area.
+I mean, it’s easy to be very pessimistic, I think, with the kind of topics you’ve been writing about because we haven’t seen much progress in that area.

 Chris Coyne [00:31:27] Yeah.